Facility management: EHS: environment, health and safety

 The FM department in an organization is required to identify, analyze, evaluate, control, and manage many environment and safety-related issues.
 Failure to do so may lead to unhealthy conditions leading to employees falling sick, injury, loss of business, prosecution, and insurance claims.
 The confidence of customers and investors in the business may also be affected by adverse publicity from safety lapses.

 Fire safety

 The threat from fire carries one of the highest risks to loss of life, and the potential to damage property or shut down a business.
-The facilities management department will have in place maintenance, inspection, and testing for all of the facility's fire safety equipment and systems, keeping records and certificates of compliance.
+The facilities management department will have in place maintenance, inspection, and testing for all of the facility's fire safety equipment and life safety systems, keeping records and certificates of compliance.

 Security

 Protection of employees and the business often comes under the control of the facilities management department, particularly the maintenance of security hardware.
-Manned guarding may be under the control of a separate department.
+Staffed guarding may be under the control of a separate department.